zopefoundation/zopetoolkit/source/steeringgroup/decisionmaking.rst

   having to flip any coins, as it's very silly to decide on the flip of a coin.

+* If you are doing a larger project of changing the code (as opposed to minor changes or bugfixes), you should make a proposal on the mailing list and get a steering group member to participate in the discussion.

-* If no steering group member participates in a discussion and consensus is reached, please proceed.
+* If it's a small topic and no steering group member participates in a discussion and consensus is reached, please proceed.
 Everything's fine.

-* You only need to worry about the steering group if they're actually participating in a discussion or if you don't like the consensus or if no consensus is reached.
+* So, you only need to worry about the steering group for relatively large issues, and when they're actually participating in a discussion.
+You can also invoke the steering group if you don't like the consensus reached in a discussion or if no consensus is reached.

 * Feel free to call in the Steering Group and it will fly in.
 It's not a bird, it's not a plane, it's the Steering Group!